sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    For information on this, read ``man singularity-shell`` and `bind mounts <https://singularity-userdoc.readthedocs.io/en/latest/bind_paths_and_mounts.html>`_.

 ..
 WARNING::
-   As the home folder is mounted by default in singularity, and python searches certain folders by default, it is possible that inside the container packages from the host are called, instead of what is inside the container.
+   As the home folder is mounted by default in singularity, and python searches certain folders by default, it is possible that inside the container packages from the host machine are called, instead of what is inside the container.
 For example, the ``~/.local`` folder on the host machine can have presedence over site-packages in the container.
 If errors appear relating to CUDA ``.so`` files, or versions of packages are mismatching, ensure that the user-space is not accidentally providing libraries to the container.

 .. tip::
-   Use singularity only to encapsulate your libraries in the container and thus control their versioning and that of the environment.
+   Use singularity only to control the versioning of the environment and encapsulate your libraries in the container and thus control their versioning.
 Code and data files can be fed to singularity, so keep such files external to the container.

-In this example, matplotlib is installed in the definitions file, not only to show how to do this, but also as it is a required package in the example we will follow.
-The example comes from the tensorflow library: `classifying pieces of clothing <https://www.tensorflow.org/tutorials/keras/classification>`_.
+The example we are about to execute in the container comes from the tensorflow library: `classifying pieces of clothing <https://www.tensorflow.org/tutorials/keras/classification>`_.
 Now create a file to run ``fashion.py``, set it to executable with ``chmod 755 fashion.py`` and add the following:

 .. code-block:: python